 You can spend quite a lot of money on a worm farm and really make a meal of it with numerous tiers; for home use, just an old plastic-drum or bucket with a lid will do.
 About five to ten gallons is fine.

 Selling worms is gathering momentum as more folk look for the highly beneficial effect of the compost and leachate on their plants.

 So, step one is to separate out the worms as above.
 The easiest way is to slowly add water to your farm; they will move to the surface where are they easy to collect.

-Don't forget to turn the water off or they will drown, and you will lose the lot; and, having collected them, make sure you immediately drain off the liquid again; they leave behind eggs and tiny babies that you cannot see.
-You do not want to lose them.
+Do not forget to turn the tap off or they will drown, and you will lose the lot; and, having collected them, make sure you immediately drain the liquid again; they leave behind eggs and tiny babies that you cannot see.
+You do not want to kill them.

-I've never counted them myself, but I'm reliably told that 1000 worms weigh about 500 grams.
+I have never counted them myself, but I am reliably told that 1000 worms weigh about 500 grams.

 The price obviously will vary according to your location and what the market will bear; about 20c each in South Africa, I believe.

 Here you can order them from Wizzard Worms.

 A small cardboard box with holes in the top, containing a little compost and your worms can then be couriered to the buyer.